jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 And a quote from the same source:

-> "The inverted-V model implies that drivers maintain a roughly constant average time gap between their front bumper and the back
+> "The inverted-V model implies that drivers maintain a roughly constant average time gap between their front bumper and
-> bumper of the vehicle in front of them, provided their speed is less than some critical value.
-Once their speed reaches
+> the back bumper of the vehicle in front of them, provided their speed is less than some critical value.
+Once their
-> this critical value (which is as fast as they want to go), they cease to be sensitive to vehicle spacing."
+> speed reaches this critical value (which is as fast as they want to go), they cease to be sensitive to vehicle spacing."

+Parameter fitting aside, this simple model predicts actual traffic so well that any reasonable discussion of the physics of traffic jams has to take it into account.

 ### Anti-traffic

-Since occupancy affects flow rates, I can see how trying to maintain a constant speed in the midst of stop-and-go traffic could be benefical.
-Stop-and-go traffic consists of alternating regions of congested and uncongested operation.
-Keeping a constant speed gets you back in the uncongested operation zone, but if you're leading the charge, you're still not getting to the front of the line before the car in front of you.
-In fact you're leaving a ton of room in front of you for other people to merge in, making your commute longer.
-Yes you eat up the traffic wave, and that will allow the flow rate to increase, eventually, but that is long after you and most of the people stuck behind you get home (later than necessary, I must add).
-It's not obvious to me that the tradeoff is worth it.
-It's not like traffic waves are standing waves that last for days.
-Rush hour is over in a couple hours no matter what.
+Since occupancy determines flow rate, there's not much benefit to trying to "cancel out" a traffic wave by leaving a ton of space in front of you.
+No matter what you do, you're not going to get to the front of the line before the car in front of you.
+Worse, by leaving extra space in front of you, you're artificially reducing the occupancy of the part of the road in front of you, but since you haven't changed the number of cars trying to use the road, _this comes at the expense of increased occupancy somewhere else_.
+Sure, there's a beautiful line of cars behind you driving at a constant 35 mph, but behind _that_ there's a ridiculous traffic jam that didn't need to be there.

 ### Conclusion